 - Put your products in the fridge to help cool down the surface temperature of the skin.
 If you experience redness, one of the main goals is to keep the skin cool, and products with a gel consistency lend themselves especially well to this!
 Avoid hot water as well to prevent capillaries from expanding further.

 - Avoid ingredients that are too harsh or irritating.
-Common culprits include fragrance, essential oils and sulfates (found in traditional foaming cleansers).
+Common culprits include synthetic fragrance, high concentrations of essential oils and foaming sulfates.
 In the summer, you may also want to look out for Avobenzone.
 This is a common ingredient used in chemical sunscreens that may cause skin sensitivity and inflammation.
-When in doubt, patch test first!
+When in doubt, patch test first.

 - Go easy on chemical exfoliation.
 As I mentioned above, it’s good to cut back on exfoliation before prolonged sun exposure, as this can make the skin more photosensitive.
 The same is true for those prone to redness, irritation and sensitivity.
 Over-exfoliating can lead to a damaged moisture barrier and end up causing more harm than good.
 (Read how to fix a damaged moisture barrier.)

-So there you have it, eight easy tweaks that will give you the perfect summer skin care routine.
-Bring on the barbecues and pool days—with loads of sunscreen!
+So there you have it, my recommended tweaks that will give you the perfect summer skincare routine.
+Bring on the barbecues and pool days—with loads of sunscreen and antioxidants!

 Celebrity Esthetician & Skincare Expert